 ABOUT THE OPERA

 Founded in 1998 by Dr. Daniel Kleinknecht, the Cedar Rapids Opera Theatre presents two to three operas each season for over 7,000 audience members and community school students, as well as special events.
-A Level IV Opera America member, the company typically features American artists in its productions.
+An Opera America member, the company typically features American artists in its productions.
 CR Opera's Young Artist Program, active since 2003, offers college and university-educated students of vocal performance, a paid opportunity to understudy principal roles, sing comprimario roles, and perform in the opera chorus of mainstage operas, as well as participate in school outreach productions and annual summer operettas/musicals.

 The mission of the Cedar Rapids Opera Theatre is to advance opera as a vital, living American art form and to develop the artists who create it, as well as the audience that appreciates and supports it.